UVA rays penetrate clothing. Why are uva rays needed for chickens? Benefits

 Ethylhexyl triazone or Octyltriazone -

-Partially UVA and UVB protective ingredients:
+Partial UVA and UVB protective ingredients:

 Menthyl anthranilate, also known as Meradimate -